 Skip to content

 The Chicago Half Marathon & 5K is one of the largest racing events in Chicago.
 Just as all athletes should properly prepare for race day, so should spectators.
-It’s not uncommon for many to show-up to the area where the race takes place without a plan, quickly growing frustrated and overwhelmed.
+It’s not uncommon for many to show-up to the race venue without a plan, quickly growing frustrated and overwhelmed.

-A few tips to help the Sunday race viewing experience:
+A few tips to ensure a positive race day viewing experience:

 • Learn your athlete’s estimated time to reach specific parts of the course, especially at spectator-friendly spots.